Lock(er) of Memory: Memorial to the victims of the Jungfernhof concentration camp (2019).

 Site-specific memorial projects mark specific sites of significance.
 Site-specific memorials transform an abstract idea about memory into a concrete plan based on historic evidence in relation to time and place.
 The Locker of Memory project is steeped in research and evidence gathering.

 Working closely with historians and scientists for five years, the Locker of Memory project was based on a specific goal, to recover and preserve the history and memory of the Jungfernhof concentration camp and search for the lost mass grave containing more than 800 bodies.
 Using non-invasive ground penetrating radar, a scientific breakthrough took place in July 2024.
-Scientists found historic evidence in the form of recovered stones marking the foundational structure for the barracks containing Nazi-style “bunkbeds” for close to 100 imprisoned Jews.
-The barracks were built by Jews for Jews in the spring 1942 following the Dünamünde Action, whereby 1800 prisoners were shot on a single day into mass graves in the Bikernieki Forest.
-Made from crudely constructed wooden slats, prisoners who were confined to these overcrowded sleeping arrangements were exposed to typhoid, disease, and excretion of other bodily fluids, a lack of privacy, heat, interior toilets, washing facilities, as well as subjected to frequent police patrols.
-While darkness provided some protection, each night turned into a grim fight for survival.
+Scientists found historic evidence in the form of recovered stones marking the foundational structure for the barracks containing Nazi-style “bunkbeds” for imprisoned Jews.
+The barracks were built by Jews for Jews in the spring 1942 following the Dünamünde Action, when 1800 prisoners were shot on a single day into mass graves in the Bikernieki Forest.
+Made from crudely constructed wooden planks, prisoners who were confined to these overcrowded sleeping arrangements were exposed to typhoid, dysentery, lice, and other contagious diseases.
+Sleeping in damp and corrosive environments, the barracks lacked privacy, heat, interior toilets, and washing facilities.
+Armed guards patrolled these spaces creating a mood of terror and intimidation.
+While darkness provided some protection, each night became a personal fight for survival.

-An internationally acclaimed team of geospatial scientists, led by Prof. Philip Reeder, Geographer and Cartographer at the Center for Environmental Research & Education (CERE); and former Dean (07/13-06/21) Bayer School of Nat. & Envir.
+Concurrently, an internationally acclaimed team of geospatial scientists, led by Prof. Philip Reeder, Geographer and Cartographer at the Center for Environmental Research & Education (CERE); and former Dean (07/13-06/21) Bayer School of Nat. & Envir.
 Sciences.
-Now: School of Science and Engineering, Duquesne University; and Prof. Harry Jol, Geographer and Anthropologist and Ground Penetrating Radar Specialist, University of Wisconsin-Eau Claire will lead the search to recover all the stones pertaining to the barracks.
-I am also working in partnership with Ilya Lensky, Director of the Museum Jews in Latvia and leading member of the Jewish Community in Latvia.
-Additional collaborations with Latvian architects and artists are in progress.
+Now: School of Science and Engineering, Duquesne University; and Prof. Harry Jol, Geographer and Anthropologist and Ground Penetrating Radar Specialist, University of Wisconsin-Eau Claire will lead an ongoing search to recover all the stones pertaining to the barracks.
+I am also working in partnership with Ilya Lensky, Director of the Museum Jews in Latvia and leading member of the Jewish Community in Latvia to establish a memorial at the site.
+Collaborations with Latvian architects and fabrication artists will begin in the fall, 2025.

 Victims and survivors names inscribed into a permanent surface such as stone or metal, convey a sense of endurance, unity and identity, defiantly counteracting feelings of erasure and anonymity accompanying genocide.